Brazil power plant construction paralyzed by indigenous protesters

 2 Min Read

-SAO PAULO (Reuters) - Construction of a power plant on the Teles Pires river in Brazil was paralyzed by protesting members of the Munduruku tribe, a leader of the movement told Reuters on Monday, adding to tensions over land conflicts in South America's largest country.
+SAO PAULO (Reuters) - Construction of a power plant on the Teles Pires river in Brazil was paralyzed by protesters from the Munduruku tribe, a leader of the group told Reuters on Monday.

-The protesters are demanding the formal demarcation of their indigenous land, and the return of burial urns that they said had disappeared during the construction work, the leader said.
+The protesters are demanding the formal demarcation of their indigenous land, and the return of burial urns that they said disappeared during the construction work, the leader said.

 "The works have been completely halted ...
-We will remain here until our demands are met," said Valdenir Munduruku, one of the group's leaders.
+We will remain here until our demands are met," said Valdenir Munduruku, one of the leaders of the protest group.

 Construction of the São Manoel hydropower plant, located near the border of Mato Grosso and Pará states, is budgeted at 3 billion reais ($942 million).